 BON 2.4.1.
 Winter Maintenance Period (Dec-Feb)

 2.4.1.7.
-Sea Lion Exclusion Devices (SLEDs) will be installed at all adult fishway entrances no earlier than October 1 and by no later than February 1, and will be removed by August 1.
-All floating orifice gates (FOGs) will have SLEDs that can be left installed year-round.
+Sea Lion Exclusion Devices (SLEDs) will be installed at all adult fishway entrances and all floating orifice gates (FOGs).

 Add new paragraph to BON 2.4.2.
 Fish Passage Season (Mar-Nov)

+2.4.2.10.a.
+Sea Lion Exclusion Devices (SLEDs) will be at all adult fishway entrances and all floating orifice gates (FOGs).
+FOG SLEDs can be left in year-round.
+The B-Branch entrance SLED may be left in year-round due to unavailability of the 60-ton crane on the Oregon shore.
+All other entrance SLEDs will be raised by June 1 for adult sockeye passage and lowered by July 20, or as soon as possible if a sea lion is observed in the fishway.

 Comments: